 New York Consolidated Laws, Estates, Powers and Trusts Law – EPT § 11-1.6 states that “Every fiduciary shall keep property received as fiduciary separate from his individual property.
 He shall not invest or deposit such property with any corporation or other person doing business under the banking law, or with any other person or institution, in his own name, but all transactions by him affecting such property shall be in his name as fiduciary.”

 New York’s Penal Law (the Criminal Law) states that “A person steals property and commits larceny when, with intent to deprive another of property or to appropriate the same to himself or to a third person, he wrongfully takes, obtains or withholds such property from an owner thereof.”

 The trust as an entity is the owner of the funds.
-If a trustee takes the funds for himself, by taking cash out of the bank account, using the estate bank account for his own uses or by depositing estate funds into a personal bank account, he commits larceny.
+If a trustee takes the funds for himself, by taking cash out of the bank account, using the trust bank account for his own uses or depositing trust funds into a personal bank account, he commits larceny.

-The trustee should place all estate funds into the trust account
+The trustee should place all trust funds into the trust account

 Submit your review

 This is a great lawyer, helped me every step of the way